TuringLang/AbstractMCMC.jl/docs/src/api.md

 Two aspects of this might seem a bit strange:
 1. We need to keep track of the states of _all_ components rather than just the state for the sampler we used previously.
 2. We need to put the `transition` from the `step` into the state.

 The reason for (1) is that lots of samplers keep track of more than just the previous realizations of the variables, e.g. in `AdvancedHMC.jl` we keep track of the momentum used, the metric used, etc.

-For (2) the reason is similar: some samplers might keep track of the variables _in the state_ differently, e.g. maybe the sampler is working in a transformed space but returns the samples in the original space, or maybe the sampler is even independent from the current realizations and the state is simply `nothing`.
+For (2) the reason is similar: some samplers might keep track of the variables _in the state_ differently, e.g. you might have a sampler which is _independent_ of the current realizations and the state is simply `nothing`.

 Hence, we need the `transition`, which should always contain the realizations, to make sure we can resume from the same point in the space in the next `step`.
 ```julia
 struct MixtureState{T,S}
     index::Int